 Mary, age 40, came to see me recently for a consultation on how she could improve her marriage and deal with an angry husband who refused to see a marriage therapist.
 She was extremely resentful, unhappy and depressed.
 She had tried “everything” to get her husband to change- all to no avail.

 The resentment Mary was feeling was normal when a partner has grievances toward their partner which are unexpressed – or- when your partner does not respond even when they are indeed expressed.
 Take our free Anger Quiz to assess the degree of resentment in your marriage.
 Many times grievances are formed in a marriage because some essential needs are not being fulfilled – needs which you want satisfied through the marriage.
 After all, satisfaction of some of those needs are the reason you married in the first place.

 Mind you, just because you have normal needs doesn’t necessarily mean you are “needy.”
 We all have needs, as a famous psychologist Abraham Maslow wrote about way back in the 1940s.
 Here is a simplified version of his needs diagram.
 In Maslow’s theory, lower needs (such as having enough to eat) need to be satisfied before higher needs such as “esteem” seem important.

 The question is: to what extent should we look toward marriage to satisfy some of these needs?

 Continue reading “How to Reduce Resentment Toward Your Partner – Even if Your Partner Won’t Change!”

-What's in this article“Lovehacks” provide an efficient method for keeping our marriages afloat during challenging or busy times.
+“Lovehacks” provide an efficient method for keeping our marriages afloat during challenging or busy times.
 There are times when we simply lack the ability or the motivation to make hefty additional investment, and there’s no shame, says psychologist Dr Finkel, in doing little things to make the relationship a bit stronger than it would be otherwise.

 How Love-Hacks can give your marriage a tune-up